 At renewal (after year 1):

-The $7/month gap at renewal ($84/year) is real.
-The question is whether SiteGround’s performance and features justify it.
-For a serious blog or business site, they likely do.
-For a low-traffic personal site, maybe not.
+The $7/month gap ($84/year) is real.
+For a serious blog or business site, SiteGround’s performance and features likely justify it.
+For a low-traffic personal site, that math is harder to defend.

 Alternatives Worth Considering